anhquan99/markdown/Technical/DevOps/Azure/Exam guide/Azure app service.md

 	- An app with a managed identity makes this endpoint available by defining 2 environment variables:
 		- `IDNEITY_ENDPOINT`: the URL to the local token service.
 		- `IDENTITY_HEADER`: a header used to help mitigate server-side request forgery (SSRF) attacks.
+# Scaling and performance
+- Scale up: scale the hardware of the App Service plan and changing the pricing tier it belongs to.
+- Scale out: increase the number of VM instances that run your app.
+- The scale settings take only seconds to apply and affect all apps in your App Service plan, and don't require changing your code or redeploy your application.
+- **Automatic scaling**:
+	- It is a new scale out option that automatically handles scaling decisions for your web apps and App Service Plans.
+It's different from the pre-existing **Azure autoscale**, which lets you define scaling rules based on schedules and resources.
+With automatic scaling, you can adjust scaling settings to improve your app's performance and avoid cold start issues.
+	- The platform prewarms instances to act as a buffer when scaling out, ensuring smooth performance transitions.
+	- Automatic scaling doesn't use schedule-based scaling, it always has ready instances (minimum 1) and prewamed instances (default 1).
+	- You enable automatic scaling for an App Service Plan and configure a range of instances for each of the web apps.
+As you web app starts receiving HTTP traffic, App Service monitors the load and adds instances.
+	- Scenarios:
+		- You don't want to set up autoscale rules based on resource metrics.
+		- You want your web apps within the same App Service Plan to scale differently and independently of each other.
+		- Your web app connected to a databases or legacy system, which may not scale as fast as the web app.
+Scaling automatically allows you to set the maximum number of instances your App Service Plan can scale to.
+This setting helps the web app to not overwhelm the backend.
+- Flapping: refers to a loop condition that causes a series of opposing scale events.
+Flapping happens when one scale event triggers an opposite scale event.
+Example, scaling in reduces the number of instances causing the CPU to rise in the remaining instances.
+This in turn triggers scale out event, which causes CPU usage to drop, repeating the process.
 # Notes
 - To load a TLS/SSL certificate in a Windows custom container application, use `WEBSITE_LOAD_CERTIFICATES` configuration.
 - You create an Azure web app locally.
 The web app consists of a ZIP package.
 You need to deploy the web app by using the Azure CLI.
 The deployment must reduce the likelihood of locked files.